mkurmarc/mkurmarc/README.md

 regression, to provide end users with analysis and help with race predictions.

 #### Technologies:
-Flask, Jinja2, PostgreSQL, SQLAlchemy, Pandas, Plotly, Numpy, Scikit-learn, Gunicorn
+Flask, Jinja2, PostgreSQL, SQLAlchemy, Pandas, Plotly, Numpy, Scikit-learn, Gunicorn, and others.